valentinvogt/npde-summary/chapters/09.typ

 As $bold(D)$ is diagonal, this amounts to $N$ decoupled scalar ODEs.
 On those, we can perform our analysis more easily.
 In NumCSE you have seen that the Euler schemes and also Crank-Nicolson can be rewritten as a
 RK-SSM for appropriate coefficients, so we can study the stability of the general RK-SSM for the scalar case.
-For $dot(u) = - lambda u$, with the butcher scheme eq:butcher we obtain
+For $dot(u) = - lambda u$, with the butcher scheme @eq:butcher we obtain
 $Psi_lambda^(t , t + tau) u = S (- lambda tau) u$, with the stability
 function
 $ S (z) = 1 + z bold(b)^top (I - z frak(A))^(- 1) bold(1) = frac(upright("det") (bold(I) - z frak(A) + z bold(b 1)^top), upright("det") (bold(I) - z frak(A))) $